akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The knight who counted wool

-The real trouble began when Sir Guy de Montfort (knight) came to Stanwey followed by a procession of servants trailing after him.

-He arrived in the autumn of Beatrice’s fifteenth year, riding with a small retinue, his horse’s trappings finer than any in the village.
-He claimed he was passing through, hunting in the king’s forest, but his eyes lingered on the hall, on the fields, on the tidy barns.
+Goosie hissed long before the riders cleared the treeline.

+Beatrice, now in her fifteenth year, looked up from the herb bed, expecting she might catch sight of a fox nearby.
+The goose lowered its head, puffed out its chest, extended its wings, and let out a loud, aggressive hiss.

+A horse appeared from down the lane at a walk, its harness brighter than anything that had passed through Stanwey in a year.
+On it rode a young man in a dark cloak, with a small train of servants behind him.

+Sir Guy de Montfort had come to inspect the king’s forest, or so he said.

-Harold received him with courtesy—the hospitality a thegn owed to a knight.
+Harold received him with the courtesy a thegn owed to a knight.
 Beatrice served the meal, keeping her eyes down, her mother’s voice in her ear: *Watch, and listen.*

+Sir Guy spoke to Harold of the king, whom he said was still in Normandy.
+The man claimed that he was ensuring the deer were in good condition for the king’s return.
+He claimed not to be hunting himself, but his eyes were doing something very like it as they moved across Beatrice, the hall, the fields, and the tidy barns.

 Sir Guy was charming.
 He spoke of his rich lands in Normandy, of his family’s long service to the crown, of the wars he had fought in the king’s name.
 He praised Harold’s sword, the stoutness of Stanwey’s walls.

-“A holding like this should be protected,” he said, his gaze drifting to Beatrice.
-“A daughter needs strong hands to guard her inheritance.”
+‘A holding like this should be protected,’ he said, his gaze drifting to Beatrice.
+‘A daughter needs strong hands to guard her inheritance.’

 Harold’s face was unreadable.
-“My daughter has strong hands of her own.”
+‘My daughter has strong hands of her own.’

 Sir Guy laughed, as if Harold had made a joke.

-He came again a month later, then again before Christmas, mindful of Goosie’s beak, for the goose did not like the man.
-Each time, he brought gifts: a bolt of silk from the continent, an expensive leather‑bound book, a silver brooch with a design Beatrice had never seen.
+He came again a month later, and again before Christmas, mindful of Goosie’s beak, for the goose did not like the man.
+Each time he brought gifts: a bolt of silk from the continent, an expensive leather‑bound book, a silver brooch with a design Beatrice had never seen.
 Harold accepted them with careful thanks.
 Beatrice thanked him with her mother’s courtesies, her face smooth, her mind sharp, her eyes watchful, as her father had been teaching her.

-Yet for Beatrice, something did not ring true about him, though she knew not what and could not say why.
+Yet something did not ring true about him, though she could not say why.
 He was handsome enough, well‑spoken, attentive.
 But when he looked at her, it was little different from him counting the heads of cattle or calculating the value of the wool clip.
 He did not see her.
-He saw Stanwey, measured the timber in the hall.
+He saw Stanwey.
+He measured the timber in the hall.

 One evening, after Sir Guy had ridden away, Harold spoke quietly.
-“He has asked to speak with me, about a marriage.”
+‘He has asked to speak with me, about a marriage.’

 Beatrice’s heart clenched.
-“What did you say?”
+‘What did you say?’

-“That I would consider it.”
+‘That I would consider it.’
 Harold’s eyes were tired.
-“He is a knight.
+‘He is a knight.
 He has the king’s favour.
-He could protect this place when I am gone.”
+He could protect this place when I am gone.’

-“But who would protect me?
+‘But who would protect me?
 Father, you taught me to observe the seasons.
 To know when the first snow will come.
-And mother taught me to tell friend from foe, no matter if a bird, a man or a beast.”
+And Mother taught me to tell friend from foe, whether bird, man, or beast.’

 She went to the window, watching the last light fade over the fields.
 Sheep grazed the bristle of stubble left in the harvested strips.

-“I have watched him.
-When he thinks no one is listening, he speaks of ‘improving’ the manor.
+‘I have watched him.
+When he thinks no one is listening, he speaks of improving the manor.
 He asks the reeve how many ploughs we have, how many oxen.
-He asked the woman whether the river floods in spring.”
+He asked the woman whether the river floods in spring.’

+Harold said nothing.

-“Surely it is not me he wants, but the hall,” Beatrice said.
-“I think he would as soon turn us out without a crust or a thread as... as easily as he would look at his reflection in a bucket.”
+‘It is not me he wants,’ Beatrice insisted.
+‘It is the hall.
+He would turn us out without a crust or a thread as easily as he would look at his reflection in a bucket.’

-“He is a landowner,” Harold said.
-“These are the things landowners ask.”
+‘He is a landowner,’ Harold said.
+‘These are the things landowners ask.’

-Harold and Beatrice both sighed.
+They both sighed.
 This was no minor knight, but a man with connections in the royal court.

-“Father, he asked whether the king’s writ runs here, or whether the sheriff’s men are needed to keep order.”
+‘Father, he asked whether the king’s writ runs here, or whether the sheriff’s men are needed to keep order.’

 Harold’s expression shifted.

 Beatrice turned to face him.
-“I shall marry when I must.
+‘I shall marry when I must.
 But not to a man who sees our people as livestock, as coin to be counted.
-Not for Stanwey, Father.”
+Surely not for Stanwey, Father.’

 ---